Add Camera Rigs

-This script was designed to add some extended functionality to a camera by creating control rig with custom shapes and UI to easily access the cameras settings from the 3D View.
+This add-on extends the functionality of a camera by creating control rigs with widgets and adds a panel to quickly access the camera’s settings from the 3D Viewport.

 Open Blender and go to Preferences then the Add-ons tab.

 Click Camera then Add Camera Rigs to enable the script.

 After activating the add-on, it will place three menu items in themenu.
 They are Dolly Rig, Crane Rig and 2D Camera Rig.

 The first two rigs are very similar except the «Crane Rig» has two extra adjustable bones (Arm Height and Arm Length) to make it easier to achieve a cinematic crane shot.

 The 2D Camera Rig is mostly useful for 2D shots, when the camera is static and the action happens in front of it (like a theater stage).